Morris Cerullo: The Inspiration Network (INSP)

 As a part of his agreement to purchase Heritage USA, the bankruptcy court also approved Cerullo's $7 million offer to purchase PTL's cable television network, The Inspiration Network, which was renamed INSP-The Inspiration Network and transferred into a new, separate entity, The Inspiration Networks.
 Cerullo's son, David, has served as the corporation's president and CEO, and as a member of its board of directors since its formation.
 In 2005 he was elected to serve as its chairman.
 The organization, located in Charlotte, North Carolina, is currently building a new multi-million dollar broadcast headquarters facility known as "CrossRidge" in Lancaster County, South Carolina.
 This was opened on March 1, 2009.
 Cerullo and his son David were both featured in a 2009 Charlotte Observer article.

 Cerullo still travelled as a missionary, and in the 2014 World Conference, he stated that God told him that "Prophets never retire!".
 In 2015, at the age of 83, Cerullo toured Africa for nine days, during which time he held meetings in six African countries, preaching, holding training sessions and meeting with political leaders.

 Death

-Cerullo died from complications of pneumonia on July 11, 2020 at the age of 88.
+Cerullo died from pneumonia and on July 11, 2020, at the age of 88.

 Controversy

 General

 Cerullo is considered by some critics to be controversial, with concerns having been raised about his financial practices.
 He was indicted for income tax evasion in California.
 Those charges were dismissed by the court.

-As a Christian of Jewish origin, he has carried a few evangelistic campaigns targeted at the Jewish community, drawing some condemnation from anti-missionary organizations and claims of deceptive practices.
+As a Christian of partially Jewish origin, he carried a few evangelistic campaigns targeted at the Jewish community, drawing some condemnation from anti-missionary organizations and claims of deceptive practices.

 While no charges were brought against Cerullo's ministry, Cerullo was found to have underrepresented his income for 1998 through 2000.
 However, on August 8, 2007, the US District Court, Southern District of California ordered that the indictment be dismissed as a consequence of the prosecutor's inaccurate explanation of the Duberstein test to the jury.
 An extract from the ruling was published on Cerullo's website.